Promotion of Occupational Health and Safety

 In addition to the above measures, we are also implementing the Safety Pulse Survey and the Continuous Zero Accident Award since fiscal 2020.

 |Safety Pulse Survey||The Safety Pulse Survey is designed to visualize the management status of individual construction sites by tracing the status of key safety management items implemented by business partners on a monthly basis.|

 |Continuous Accident Free Award||The Continuous Accident Free Award is given to business partners that have been accident free for a long time and we commend them for their stable business operations and reliable safety management know-how.|

 Supplier ethics and rules of conduct

-In order to reduce occupational health & safety risks in our supply chain, we have established items related to occupational health & safety in our “Supplier Ethics and Rules of Conduct” and request our suppliers to comply with them.
-When we start doing business with a new supplier, we sign a basic transaction agreement that includes a commitment to comply with the “Supplier Ethics and Rules of Conduct”, and we also check the compliance status of existing suppliers with this Code through periodic sustainability procurement surveys.
+In order to reduce occupational health & safety risks in our supply chain, we have established items related to occupational health & safety in our "Supplier Ethics and Rules of Conduct" and request our suppliers to comply with them.
+We have established standards for occupational health and safety therefore when we start doing business with a new supplier, we sign a basic transaction agreement that includes a commitment to comply with the “Supplier Ethics and Rules of Conduct”, and we also check the compliance status of existing suppliers with this Code through periodic sustainability procurement surveys.

 In order to confirm compliance with the Supplier Ethics and Rules of Conduct, we conduct periodic sustainability procurement surveys of existing suppliers to confirm the status of appropriate management in terms of employee health and safety in accordance with international standards and laws and regulations.
 We also conduct audits of health and safety items for some suppliers and request them to prepare corrective action plans if noncompliance items are found.